brandonhyppolite/LegallyNotAmazon/README.md

 3.Click Run

 <b>Functions</b>
- Here is our version of a minimal functional specification.
+ <br>Here is our version of a minimal functional specification.
 We have adapted it, extended it, and made it our own.
 We are using the pc platform and going to use Swing Java Library

 <b>Buyer</b>
 <ol>